PetroIvaniuk/llms-tools/README.md

 - [StudioGPT](https://www.latentlabs.art/) - a tool for reimagining an existing image

 ## Computer Vision
+- [TAO-Amodal](https://tao-amodal.github.io/) - benchmark is a dataset that includes amodal and modal bounding boxes for visible and occluded objects
+- [EdgeSAM](https://mmlab-ntu.github.io/project/edgesam/) - an accelerated variant of the Segment Anything Model (SAM), optimized for efficient execution on edge devices with minimal compromise in performance
 - [PUG (Photorealistic Unreal Graphics)](https://pug.metademolab.com/) - 3 datasets for representation learning research
 - [FACET (FAirness in Computer Vision EvaluaTion)](https://ai.meta.com/blog/dinov2-facet-computer-vision-fairness-evaluation) - a new comprehensive benchmark for evaluating the fairness of computer vision models across classification, detection, instance segmentation, and visual grounding tasks
 - [Tracking Anything in High Quality](https://github.com/jiawen-zhu/HQTrack) - a framework for high performance video object tracking and segmentation
 - [DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data](https://dreamsim-nights.github.io/) - a new benchmark of synthetic image triplets that span a wide range of mid-level variations, labeled with human similarity judgments
 - [CoTracker](https://co-tracker.github.io/) - an architecture that jointly tracks multiple points throughout an entire video, by MetaAI
 - [TAPIR](https://deepmind-tapir.github.io/) - a model for Tracking Any Point (TAP) that effectively tracks a query point in a video sequence, by Google DeepMind
 - [DreamTeache](https://research.nvidia.com/labs/toronto-ai/DreamTeacher/) - a self-supervised feature representation learning framework that utilizes generative networks for pre-training downstream image backbones, by NVIDIA